Karthik-Balas/elastemp/README.md

 5. strains.txt (optional) - a default strains.txt file will be provided with strain values -0.05, -0.03, -0.01, 0, 0.01, 0.03, 0.05.
 6. dim.txt (optional) - a default dim.txt file with default values 2 2 2 will be provided.
 This file contains the dimensions needed to make supercells                           for phonon calculations.
 For best results, users need to tune it depending on the structure.
 7. tmax.txt (optional) - a default tmax.txt file with defualt value of 1000 will be provided.
 This file contains the maximum temperature at which elastic                           constant calculations are to be performed.
+8. KPOINTS_dynamic (optional) - a default KPOINTS file for dynamic calculations will be provided.
+But for best results, users need to tune it depending                                   on the structure.
+9. INCAR_dynamic (optional) - a default INCAR file for dynamic calculations will be provided.
+But for best results, users need to tune it depending                                   on the structure.

 # Workflow